rebkang/admin-dashboard-app/README.md

 PORT=5001
 ```

-4. Uncomment the part in `server/index.js` that talks about importing data.
+4. Uncomment the following section in `server/index.js` that talks about importing data.
 After the first run of the server, make sure to re-comment this.

 ```
 // AffiliateStat.insertMany(dataAffiliateStat);